-Faizul Azman specialises in employment, education law and public law disputes.
-He operates from our London office.
+Faizul Azman is an Employment and Commercial Law Barrister.
+He operates from our London Chambers.

 Add this expertise to your shortlist

-Faizul Azman acts for both claimants and respondents and accepts instructions in all areas of employment law.
-His previous experiences in holding senior management positions in a variety of roles provide him with an in-depth understanding of HR and workplace matters, particularly public and quasi-public bodies like local authorities, government departments, HM Armed Forces, police and fire authorities, government agencies and universities/colleges/schools.
+Faizul’s previous senior management and military experience provide him with an in-depth understanding of HR and workplace matters, particularly within public and quasi-public bodies such as local authorities, government departments, HM Armed Forces, police and fire authorities, government agencies and the education sector.

-- All forms of discrimination under the Equality Act 2010.
+- All areas of discrimination under the Equality Act 2010

-- All aspects of unfair dismissal including constructive unfair dismissal
+- All aspects of unfair dismissal, including constructive dismissal

 - Wrongful dismissal